konpanousis/SB-LWTA/README.md

+# SB-LWTA
-Code Implementation for the submitted paper "Nonparametric Bayesian Deep Networks with Local Competition".
+Code Implementation for Nonparametric Bayesian Deep Networks with Local Competition published in ICML 2019.